Bkhamilton/BetSmart/tempIdeas.md

-# BetSmart
-A mobile app designed by Ben Hamilton and Kenneth Sullivan to help sports bettors better understand their betting trends and habits
-***

-## Home Page
-The Home dashboard will show the user general information about their recent betting habits, as well as any active bets currently in progress.
-***

-## Insights
-The Insights page will be a way for a user to have a parlay or bet put together for them based on their betting trends
-***

 ## Data
 The Data page will be an in depth breakdown of the data collected in this app, and breakdowns into what trends and habits have the best and worst outcomes